 - 3. Repeated Classes: Classes previously passed at D- or better may be repeated once and still be covered by Federal financial aid funding.
-Classes repeated for a second time will not count toward your semester credit load and may reduce your eligibility for federal and state aid. - 4.
-Renewing Your Award for the 2019-2020 Academic Year: Eligibility for all federal and state aid, as well as need-based awards offered by PLU require you to complete the Free Application for Federal Student Aid each year (FAFSA).
-The FAFSA for the 2019-20 academic year will be available October 1, 2018.
-Students returning for the 2019 -20 academic year should complete the FAFSA by Dec.
-1, 2018 in order to be considered on time for the priority funding deadline.
-Undocumented Washington Residents should complete the WASFA (WA Application for State Financial Aid) as soon after October 1, 2018 as possible.
+Classes repeated for a second time will not count toward your semester credit load and may reduce your eligibility for federal and state aid.
+Failed ourses are not limited to a repeated maximum but run the risk of failing to meet the Satisfactory Academic Progress policy. - 4.
+Renewing Your Award for the 2022-2023 Academic Year: Eligibility for all federal and state aid, as well as need-based awards offered by PLU require you to complete the FAFSA each year (or WASFA as applicable).
+The FAFSA for the 2022-23 academic year will be available October 1, 2021.
+Students returning for the 2022-23 academic year should complete the FAFSA by Dec.
+1, 2021 in order to be considered on time for the priority funding deadline.
+Undocumented Washington Residents should complete the WASFA (WA Application for State Financial Aid) as soon after October 1, 2021 as possible.

 Withdrawing From and Returning to PLU: Withdrawing from all your classes prior to the start of the semester will result in a total cancellation of tuition and fees and cancellation of all aid.
-Withdrawing after the start of a term prorates your university charges, based on the official withdrawal date from the university.
+Withdrawing after the start of a term prorates your university charges (NOT including fees), based on the official withdrawal date from the university as determined by the Registrar's Office.
 Once 60% of the semester has elapsed, there is no tuition reduction and all disbursable financial aid will be considered to have been fully utilized.
-To establish the official withdrawal date, you must complete the withdrawal process with the Office of the Registra.
+To establish the official withdrawal date, you must complete the withdrawal process with the Office of the Registrar.
 Students are encouraged to meet with Student Financial Services if contemplating withdrawing from the university, especially if the date of withdrawal falls during Jterm or spring semester.
-If you wish to return to PLU after withdrawing from the university or after a break in attendance, contact the Office of the Registrar to begin the re-entry process.
+If you wish to return to PLU after withdrawing from the university or after a break in attendance, contact the Office of the Registrar to begin the reentry process.